dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

      ```
 4. Build and run the `example-consumer` program distribution
    * ```shell
-     ./gradlew example-consumer-app:installDist --quiet && ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app sync
+     ./gradlew example-consumer-app:installDist --quiet && ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app in-process-compute:batch-consumer
      ```
-   * Alternatively, you can run the `example-consumer-app` program with one of the asynchronous consumers.
+   * Alternatively, you can run the `example-consumer-app` program with one of the alternative consumers.
 Use the following command.
    * ```shell
-     ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app async-coroutines
+     ./gradlew example-consumer-app:installDist --quiet && ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app in-process-compute:coroutines-consumer
      ```
+   * There are other options as well.
+Explore the code.
 5. In a new terminal, build and run a test case that exercises the app:
    * ```shell
      ./gradlew test-harness:installDist --quiet && ./test-harness/build/install/test-harness/bin/test-harness one-message